bytefish/DGraphSample/README.md

 * [https://tour.dgraph.io/schema/1/](https://tour.dgraph.io/schema/1/)

 My **feeling** is, that sharing predicates requires a careful analysis.
-When I look at my data I think: Should all subjects use the same index for the shared predicate?
-Should they use the same tokenizer?
-What queries do we need and does a shared predicate work for all of them?
-Are the concepts and semantics similar?
-What will the queries look like?
+When I look at my data I think:

+* Should all subjects use the same index for the shared predicate?
+* Should they use the same tokenizer?
+* What queries do we need and does a shared predicate work for all of them?
+* Are the concepts and semantics similar?
+* If concepts slightly differ, then what will the queries look like?
+Will they be readable?

-So the predicates in this examples have names like ``aircraft.serial_number`` to indicate, that this is the Serial Number of the type ``Aircraft``.
-I think the queries won't be as good looking as in the Dgraph documentation, but I wanted to avoid too much analysis.
+So I have used names like ``aircraft.serial_number`` for the predicates.
+I think queries won't be as good looking as in the Dgraph documentation, but this avoids too much preliminary analysis.

+#### About Indexes ####

-Another interesting point are indexes.
+Another interesting point in Schemas are the indexes.

 You can only ``filter`` and ``order`` for predicates, that have an ``index`` applied.
 This makes a lot of sense to reduce the impact on upserts, for example to avoid rebuilding of indexes.
 Initially I had problems when writing the queries for the flight data, so I indexed all of the predicates.

+#### Aviation Schema: Predicates & Types ####

 Without further explanation here are the directives and indexes: